-Ghana has since the introduction of constitutional democracy in 1992 been a stable democracy.
+Ghana has been a stable democracy since the introduction of constitutional democracy in 1992.
 Changes of government between the two dominant parties, National Democratic Congress (NDC) and the New Patriotic Party (NPP) have generally been smooth.

-Presidential and parliamentary elections were held on 7 December 2012.
+Presidential and parliamentary elections were held on December 7, 2012.
 John Dramani Mahama won the presidential elections in the first round with 50.7 % of the votes and NDC retained parliamentary majority.
-The elections have generally been hailed as free and peaceful.
-Despite President Mahama’s inauguration January 7, 2013, the flag bearer of the major opposition party NPP, Nana Addo-Dankwa Akufo-Addo, has not yet acknowledged defeat.
-The NPP filed a Presidential Election Petition against Ghana’s Electoral Commission, claiming electoral irregularities in favour of Mahama, but the Supreme Court required the petitioners to present a more detailed information on their petition.
+The elections were generally hailed as free and peaceful.
+The opposition party NPP, citing electoral irregularities, contested the election results at the Supreme Court.
+In August 2013 the Supreme Court ruled that John Mahama rightfully won the elections.
+The opposition leader Nana Akufo-Addo immediately recognised the ruling.

-Besides close commitment to the African Union (AU), Ghana's foreign policy is based on "good neighbourliness" with its centrepiece being the West African region and ECOWAS economic Community of West African States), consisting of 15 countries.
-Apart from the relationship to the nearest French-speaking neighbours, Cote d’Ivoire, Burkina Faso and Togo, the relation to Nigeria is of particular importance to Ghana.
-Ghana is mindful threats from terrorism, organised crime, drug trafficking and piracy.
+Besides close commitment to the African Union (AU), Ghana's foreign policy is based on "good neighbourliness" with its centrepiece being the West African region and the Economic Community of West African States (ECOWAS), consisting of 15 countries.
+Apart from the relationship to the nearest French-speaking neighbours, Cote d’Ivoire, Burkina Faso and Togo, relations with Nigeria are of particular importance to Ghana.
+Ghana is mindful of threats from terrorism, organised crime, drug trafficking and maritime criminality.
 Threats which are best handled through a regional approach.
-The overthrowing of the democratic government in Mali is therefore followed closely by the government, and the intervention by the Economic Community of West Africa States (ECOWAS) to help the government regain control of the Northern part of the country is supported by the Ghanaian government with a team of 120 equipped personnel.